 Hypothesis testing

-To test our hypotheses, which posited that there was a positive effect of CSE on innovative behavior (H1), positive effect of proactive personality on innovative behavior (H2), and proactive personality mediated the CSE – innovative behavior relationship (H3), we used Hayes’ PROCESS macro for SPSS, which is considered to be a powerful technique in identifying indirect effects.
+To test our hypotheses, which posited that there was a positive effect of CSE on innovative behavior (H1), positive effect of proactive personality on innovative behavior (H2), and proactive personality mediated the CSE—innovative behavior relationship (H3), we used Hayes’ PROCESS macro for SPSS, which is considered to be a powerful technique in identifying indirect effects.
 Our confidence intervals were based on the bias-corrected method with 5,000 bootstrap samples.
 We controlled for age, education, and previous business experience before conducting the hypotheses tests.
-Hypothesis 1 was supported, as shown by the significant positive total effect of CSE on innovative behavior (effect = .54, SE = .10, t = 5.56, 95% CI [.35, .73]).
-We also found the significant positive effect of proactive personality on innovative behavior, in support for our Hypothesis 2 (effect = .38, SE = .10, t = 3.69, 95% CI [.18, .58]).
-Finally, the indirect effect of CSE on innovative behavior via the mediation effect of proactive personality was significant in support for our Hypothesis 3 (indirect effect = .12, SE = .04, 95% CI [.06, .21]).
-However, we found the direct effect of CSE on innovative behavior remained significant (direct effect = .42, SE = .10, t = 4.18, 95% CI [.22, .61]) after proactive personality was included as a mediator, indicating a partial mediation by proactive personality.
+Hypothesis 1 was supported, as shown by the significant positive total effect of CSE on innovative behavior (effect = 0.54, SE = 0.10, t = 5.56, 95% CI [0.35, 0.73]).
+We also found a significant positive effect of proactive personality on innovative behavior, in support for our Hypothesis 2 (effect = 0.38, SE = 0.10, t = 3.69, 95% CI [0.18, 0.58]).
+Finally, the indirect effect of CSE on innovative behavior via the mediation effect of proactive personality significantly supported Hypothesis 3 (indirect effect = 0.12, SE = 0.04, 95% CI [0.06, 0.21]).
+However, we found the direct effect of CSE on innovative behavior remained significant (direct effect = 0.42, SE = 0.10, t = 4.18, 95% CI [0.22, 0.61]) after proactive personality was included as a mediator, indicating a partial mediation by proactive personality.

 Discussion

-This paper aimed to test the mediating effect of proactive personality on the relationship between CSE and innovative behavior among microentrepreneurs.
+This paper aimed to test the mediating effect of proactive personality on the relationship between CSE and innovative behavior among micro-entrepreneurs.
 We found support for our argument that CSE influenced innovative behavior (H1) via the mediating effect of proactive behavior (H2 and H3).
-However, we observed that proactive personality partially mediated the relationship wherein the direct effect of CSE remained significant upon addition of proactive personality as mediator.
+However, we observed that proactive personality partially mediated the relationship wherein the direct effect of CSE remained significant after adding proactive personality as a mediator.

 Theoretical Implications

-First, we found the total effect of CSE on innovative behavior among microentrepreneurs to be positive and significant.
-This implies that the use of the CSE construct in understanding microentrepreneurs’ innovative behavior is important.
-In this respect, this study again asserts the important role of an entrepreneur’s personality in conducting their business (Chen, Greene, & Crick, 1998).
-This study extends the idea of CSE playing an important role in work settings for employees (Song & Chathoth, 2013) and CEOs (Simsek et al., 2010) to the realm of microentrepreneurs in SME settings.
-This is especially important since the ability to act innovatively will determine the competitiveness and survival of micro enterprises.
-Therefore, we contribute towards increasing the understanding of personality to the success of microentrepreneurs, particularly when considering their innovative behavior.
-In this respect, we also contribute towards the support for using compound personality construct to explain behavior (compare with Hammond et al., 2011; Ones et al., 2007)
+First, we found the total effect of CSE on innovative behavior among micro-entrepreneurs to be positive and significant.
+This implies that the use of the CSE construct in understanding micro-entrepreneurs’ innovative behavior is important.
+In this respect, this study again asserted the important role of an entrepreneur’s personality in conducting their business (Chen, Greene & Crick, 1998).
+This study extends the idea of CSE playing an important role in work settings for employees (Song & Chathoth, 2013) and CEOs (Simsek et al., 2010) to the realm of micro-entrepreneurs in SME settings.
+This attribute is especially important since the ability to act innovatively will determine the competitiveness and survival of micro enterprises.
+Therefore, we contribute toward increasing the understanding of personality to the success of micro-entrepreneurs, particularly when considering their innovative behavior.
+In this respect, we also contribute toward the support for using compound personality construct to explain behavior (compare with Hammond et al., 2011; Ones et al., 2007)

-Next, our study which examines the mediating effect of proactive personality on the relationship between CSE and innovative behavior is among the first to consider the role of CSE on innovative behavior among microentrepreneurs.
-In this respect, we contribute towards the interplay between factor alpha and factor beta, which are getting along and getting ahead respectively, on furthering innovation.
+Next, our study which examines the mediating effect of proactive personality on the relationship between CSE and innovative behavior is among the first to consider the role of CSE on innovative behavior among micro-entrepreneurs.
+In this respect, we contribute toward the interplay between factor alpha and factor beta, which are getting along and getting ahead respectively, on furthering innovation.
 In fact, our results suggested that despite the inherent difference among these personalities, CSE and proactive personality play a combined role in determining behavior.
 This suggests the need to carefully consider a combination of personality factors to explain behavior.
 It will also be beneficial for researchers that consider CSE to also include proactive personality, especially when looking at behaviors that are linked to entrepreneurship or innovation.

 Practical Implications